erigontech/diagnostics/README.md

 #### Step 2:
-In the same web browser, open a new tab and navigate to `https://localhost`.
 Please note that you may need to accept the security risks associated with the self-signed certificate.
 This action is required only the first time you access this URL, as your browser will remember your choice for subsequent visits.

 #### Step 3:
-Return to the app's UI at https://localhost:8000.
 Follow these steps to create a session:

 ![create new operation session 1](/_images/create_session_1.png)